Common Wi-Fi Problems And How to Fix Them

-Wi-Fi can be really frustrating especially when you want to send an urgent email or want to browse something interesting.
-Most of the times, Wi-Fi related problems can be sorted out very easily if you have little bit of knowledge.
+Wi-Fi can be frustrating, especially when you want to send an urgent email or wish to browse something interesting.
+Most of the times, Wi-Fi related problems can be sorted out very quickly if you have a little bit of knowledge.

 Here are some of the Wi-Fi problems that you can fix on your own.
-You don’t need to call your Internet provider in case of following problems
+You don’t need to call your Internet provider in case of the following situations.

 No Wireless Connection

-Each brand has different procedure but most of the time, you will find this option in your device’s power setting or wireless connection setting.
+Each brand has a different procedure, but most of the time, you will find this option in your device’s power setting or wireless connection setting.

 Move closer to the Router

-If your home is more cluttered and you sit far from the router then you seriously need to consider either placing your router at the centre of the home or sit near to the router.
+If your home is more cluttered and you sit far from the router, then you seriously need to consider either placing your router at the centre of the house or sit near to the router.

 Restart the router

-Ninety nine per cent of the time, your Wi-Fi will come to life.
-If nothing comes to your rescue then your windows computer is your last bet.
+Ninety-nine per cent of the time, your Wi-Fi will come to life if nothing happens to your rescue when your windows computer is your last bet.
 Windows PC lets you troubleshoot the problem.
-You need to right click on the network connection icon in the status bar and select Repair/Diagnose and Repair option.
+You need to the right click on the network connection icon in the status bar and select Repair/Diagnose and Repair option.